scottbw/analytics-udd/udd/student_course_membership.md

 ## COURSE_DURATION
 ### Description
-The expected length of time in months that the student will take to complete the course.
+The expected length of time at course commencement in months that the student will take to complete the course.

 ### Purpose
 Analysis